 – Jasmine, Surrey

 Under Canadian law, a credit card issuer can’t be sneaky about signing up new customers.
 The customer must be fully aware of what the deal is.
 Once a customer agrees to apply for a card, the issuer must disclose important details about the card.
-(Including the interest rate and any other charges or fees that come with the card.)
+(Including interest rate and any other charges or fees that come with it.)
 See our guidance on getting a credit card.

 The Financial Consumer Agency of Canada investigates complaints against companies that solicit credit card applications.
-See the “Get help” section below.
+See the “Who can help” section below.

-People selling credit cards in stores are often expected to sign up a daily quota of new customers.
+People signing up customers for credit cards in stores are often expected to meet a daily quota.
 As a result, they may use aggressive or misleading sales tactics.
 If you’re approached, just politely decline.
-Don’t feel pressured into agreeing to a new card unless you really want to accept the terms of the new card.
+Don’t feel pressured to sign up for a new card unless you really want to accept the terms of the new card.
 Stores that offer their own credit cards generally carry higher interest rates.

 You may be a victim of identity theft